 If there’s one thing we know when it comes to content and SEO, content is king.
-Long-form content is the king of kings.
+Long form content is the king of kings.
 Longer content tends to rank better, and it’s good SEO advice to aim for long-form content when possible.
 However, that does not mean that everything on your website needs to be extremely long.
-Below, we will dive into content length and why it matters for SEO.
+Below, we will dive into long form content and why it matters for SEO.

 Simply put, ideal content lengths vary depending on the topic, keyword, and competition.
 Google will pay more attention to how visitors engage with the content rather than the length itself.
 If you have a post that is 2,000 words but visitors don’t spend much time on it or go to a different result, Google will assume your lengthy content isn’t answering users’ questions.